Solar Technician jobs are abundant, pay well, and are growing at a rapid rate. A solar energy installation program can start your new career.

 There are many jobs you can get as PV Technician.
 Here are some Solar Technician jobs recently posted on hiring websites.
 The salary is a range and will vary by geographic location and experience.

 While salaries for every job are varied, a PV technician’s pay is above the national average wage.
-According to the Federal Bureau of Labor, the median PV technician salary for 2021 was $47,670.
+According to the Federal Bureau of Labor statistics (BLS), the median PV technician salary is $48,800.
+The lowest 10 percent earned less than $37,920, and the highest 10 percent earned more than $73,560.

-The range was from $36,320 to $72,080 per year.
-Comparing this to the national average wage of $32,000 per year, a starting PV tech salary is comparable to most available professional jobs.
+Comparing this to the national average wage of $48,060 per year, a starting PV tech salary is comparable to most available professional jobs.
 In addition, you only need a high school diploma for entry.

 There are pros and cons to consider before jumping into any new career.
 A promising career is subjective to those who end up working it.
 However, a career as a PV technician can be very rewarding!
 With only a high school diploma, you can earn a starting salary comparable to other professional jobs that require a bachelor’s degree.